Axis Security Development Model

 ASDM status structure

-The ASDM status structure has two perspectives: one team centric mimicking our team and department structure, and one solution centric focusing on the solutions we bring to the market.
+The ASDM status structure has two perspectives: one team-centric, mimicking our team and department structure with focus on the components made by the team, and one solution-centric, focusing on the solutions we bring to the market.
+Both of these perspectives are essential to keep the model alive and ensure security work is being done.

 The figure below illustrates the ASDM status structure.